The Service, Maintenance and Repair of Plastic Extrusion Moulding Chillers

 A network of engineers around the UK and an overseas engineer for the commissioning of this kind of plant around the world.

-Risk Assessment Method Statement supplied after a site survey to control the risks.
-This works hand in hand with your permit to work to minimise the chances of injury.
+Risk Assessment Method Statements are supplied after a site survey to control the risks.
+These work hand in hand with your permit to work to minimise the chances of injury.

 High quality personal protective equipment carried by each engineer.
 This means our engineers are fully capable of complying with your safety requirements.